Red List

 What price action says about AEVA.

-AEVA qualifies for the Red List on decline depth — down -45.3% from its rolling 252-day high.
-Past the 40% threshold, the deepest tier in the taxonomy.
+AEVA qualifies for the Red List on decline depth — down -39.7% from its rolling 252-day high.
+Past 30% with the high set inside the last four months — the recency clause that often precedes further breakdown.
+Depth plus recency: this is the pattern many investors call a falling knife.

 Questions about AEVA